Prounckk/eremeev/content/posts/github-copilot-my-experience.md

 For the day of publishing the post, the price for an individual contributor is $10 per month or $100 per year.

 ## Tabnine
-I really liked Tabnine, it has a free plan and what is important, it promised not to use my code for training the public model; as you can see - I help Tabnine be better ;) I feel it is less annoying and more predictable.
-I see it as an advanced autocompletion.
+I really like Tabnine, it has a free plan and what is important, it promises not to use my code for training the public model; as you can see - I help Tabnine be better ;) I feel it is less annoying and more predictable.
+I see it as an advanced auto-completion.
-Same test case of bubble sort Tabnine failed to write from scratch, but held with obvious and repetitive things:
+In the same test case of bubble sort, Tabnine failed to write from scratch but held with obvious and repetitive things:
 ![](/2022/tabnine-bubble-sorting-go.gif )